juliacen/Womanium-Global-Quantum-Project/README.md

 # Womanium-Global-Quantum-Project
-Global Education Project with QWorld
+This is a collaboration with QWorld to create various quantum computing educational Jupyter notebooks.